wojciechk8/NVMemProg-firmware/README.md

 ```
 make program IFC=[module name]
 ```
-or automatically in the [host software](https://github.com/wojciechk8/NVMemProg_host), when requesting an operation on a memory device.
+or automatically in the [host software](https://github.com/wojciechk8/NVMemProg_host), by requesting an operation on a memory device.

-### USB Endpoints utilization
-The following endpoints are used to communicate through the USB bus:
-* EP0:    Control endpoint, commands handling
-* EP1OUT: FPGA configuration
-* EP1IN:  Status reporting
-* EP2OUT: Data transferred to the memory
-* EP6IN:  Data read from the memory

 ### License
 This firmware is licensed under GPL version 3.
 See the COPYING file for the full text of the license.

+### Miscellaneous information

+#### USB Endpoints utilization
+The following endpoints are used to communicate through USB:
+* EP0:    Control endpoint, commands handling
+* EP1IN:  Status reporting
+* EP2OUT: Data write transfer to a memory device
+* EP6IN:  Data read transfer from a memory device